tier4/nebula/src/nebula_sample/README.md

 ros2 launch nebula_sample nebula_sample.launch.xml
 ```

-## Using as a Template
+## Using as a template

-For detailed instructions on how to use this package as a template for adding a new sensor, please refer to the [Integration Guide](INTEGRATION_GUIDE.md).
+For detailed instructions on how to use this package as a template for adding a new sensor, please refer to the [Integration guide](../../docs/integration_guide.md).

 The guide covers: